The Connectivity of Millimeter-Wave Networks in Urban Environments Modeled Using Random Lattices: Models and Metric

 \subsection{Channel Model}

-Following \cite{3gpptr}, the channel between a BS and a user is of either LoS or non-LoS, depending on whether it is intercepted by a building.
-For the case of non-LoS, the complete blockage of signals is assumed for simplification, reflecting severe propagation loss from penetrating or scattering by buildings \cite{Andrews:2016aa, bai2014analysis}.
-On the other hand, for the case of LoS, the channel is assumed to have path-loss but no small-scale fading.
-As mentioned, interference is assumed to be suppressed by sharp beamforming at BSs using large-scale arrays and also blockage by buildings.
-For a user to connect to a BS, two conditions have to be satisfied.
-First, given fixed BS transmission power and required receive SNR, the separation distance between the user and the BS is shorter than a constant, called the \emph{coverage (service) range} of the BS.
+Following \cite{3gpptr}, the channel between a BS and a user is of either LoS or NLoS, depending on whether it is intercepted by a building.
+For the case of NLoS, the complete blockage of signals is assumed in the whole paper except for Section \ref{sec:fadingSing} and \ref{sec:fadingHetnet} for simplification, reflecting severe propagation loss from penetrating or scattering by buildings \cite{Andrews:2016aa, bai2014analysis}.
+On the other hand, for the case of LoS, the channel is assumed to have path-loss but no small-scale fading, as according to measurements of mmWave channels, LoS paths are so dominant over reflection paths that small-scale fading has a minor and negligible impact on mmWave communications \cite{andrews2014will, RAP20131, rappaport2013millimeter}.
+To be specific, the BS transmitted power $P$ with distance $r$ is attenuated by the factor $r^{-\alpha_{\text{los}}}$ where $\alpha_{\text{los}} > 2$ denotes the path-loss exponent for LoS propagation.
+Considering the unit noise variance, the corresponding receive \emph{signal-to-noise ratio} (SNR) is defined as $P_r := P r^{-\alpha_{\text{los}}}$.\footnote{In practical mmWave communication systems, sharp beamforming is typically deployed for enhancing link reliability.
+However, the performance can be degraded due to transmit-and-receive beam misalignment.
+Accounting for receive power loss due to random beam misalignment, the receive SNR can be modified as $\mathcal{Q} P_r$, where $\mathcal{Q} \in (0, 1)$ is a random variable \cite{Andrews:2016aa}.} The large-scale effects of shadowing are ignored in our model \cite{bai2014analysis, Geng2009mmwave} yet can be considered by applying the method in \cite{singh2015tractable} with the cost of tractability.
+Assume that the directional beamforming technique \cite{Macro2015mmwave} is implemented between the typical user and its associated BS using large-scale arrays.
+So both the typical user and its associated BS have the perfect channel knowledge and the BS can adaptively adjust its antenna's direction (i.e., steering oritentation) to obtain the maximal directionality gain.
+As a desirable bonus, interference is assumed to be suppressed by the directional beamforming and also blocked by buildings.

+We assume that a user is connected to the network if its receive SNR is above a given threshold $\theta$, i.e., $P_r \geq \theta$.
+It is worth mentioning that the current work mainly focuses on investigating LoS propagation and effects of blockage.
+The analysis is extended in Sections \ref{sec:fadingSing} and \ref{sec:fadingHetnet} to the case where channel comprises both LoS and NLoS paths in a single-tier and a $K$-tier HetNet, respectively.
+Considering only LoS propagation, two conditions have to be satisfied if a user connects to the network.
+First, the separation distance between the user and a BS should be shorter than a constant $r_b := (\frac{P}{\theta})^{\frac{1}{\alpha_{\text{los}}}}$, called the \emph{coverage (service) range} of the BS.
 Second, there has to be a LoS channel between them.
-A user is connected to the network if it connects to at least one BS.